-Want to learn a few new ways to say “How are you?”
-This is a question people ask all the time.
+Want to learn a few new ways to say “How are you?” in English?
+This is a question English speakers ask all the time.
 When we meet someone new, bump into a colleague at work and especially when we meet friends.
 It can get a bit repetitive to always ask the same question: How are you?
 There are so many other ways you can ask.
 Here are a few of them.

 How are you?

 We can’t leave this one out.
 It’s one of the most basic phrases in the English language and you can use it in any context.
 With friends, colleagues, your boss, your teacher… it’s always good.
 The usual response, certainly in the English-speaking world is ‘Fine, thanks’, or ‘Good, thanks’.
 We would answer in this way even if the sky is falling around us.
 So ‘How are you?’ isn’t always a question that invites a truthful answer.

 How’s it going? is a bit more informal than How are you?.
 But, it’s still a very good general phrase you can use with most people.
 In English speaking countries, it would be fine to use this phrase with someone more senior than you (like your boss), provided you have a bit of a relationship with them.
 But, again, the answer is likely to be, ‘Good, thanks’, even if it’s not true.

 How’s everything?/How are things?